 Implausible, sure – especially the part where Bruce kills a helicopter with a car.

 But recent data breaches show how vulnerable government computers are to exploits or attacks.
-As the federal government works to improves its IT security and address those breaches,
+As the federal government works to improves its IT security and address those breaches, systems integrators (SIs) and analysts say there will be growing opportunities for the channel.

 "The government is taking a proactive stance on protecting the information that's in their security systems," said Rob Hile, vice president of business development for Adesta, an Omaha, Neb.-based SI.